Our Board Members

 The treasurer should 1) establish a financial system for APNet that is simple, transparent and fair and 2) successfully obtain yearly funding from government institutions to organize activities and services for our members and 3) focus on the committee “Network growth & Sustainability” to attract new members and stimulate local networks of Assistant professors as well as linking with partner organizations.

 Anouk Beniest has been an Assistant Professor at the Vrije Universiteit Amsterdam in Earth Sciences since March 2021.
-She finished my studies in Geology at Utrecht University, after which I moved to Paris (Sorbonne University) to pursue a PhD degree.
+She finished her studies in Geology at Utrecht University, after which her moved to Paris (Sorbonne University) to pursue a PhD degree.
 Her first postdoctoral position (1,5 years) was at VU Amsterdam, after which she got my second postdoc position at GEOMAR in Kiel, Germany on an Alexander Von Humboldt Postdoctoral Fellowship.
 She has been an active committee member advocating for Early Career Scientists (ECS) at various levels in academia.
 Her most important and influential position was within Europe’s largest Earth Sciences organization (EGU), where she attended board meetings and voiced the needs of ECS, representing about 9,000 ECS members.
 Together with two colleagues, she launched a more local, but quite effective initiative, bringing the Assistant Professors of the department together to discuss the needs and become active in the department.
 Her international experience has helped to develop her vision of what academia would and could look like.
 Together with Eveline Snelders, they started this initiative, APNet, to represent and include Assistant Professors in academic conversations at the national level.

 Martin Skrodzki